-I’m a queer transgender woman and a survivor of complex trauma and abuse.
-I know how hard it can be to need support, only to be made to feel unwelcome by the very people who are supposed to provide it.
-I strive to be someone who will always meet my clients with the openness, respect, and compassion that we all deserve.
-I believe that good therapy should provide a safer space for us to work together to identify your strengths and opportunities for growth, to gain insight into your struggles, and to learn new skills for creating liberation, healing, and positive change in your life.
+As a queer transgender woman and a survivor, I know how hard it can be to seek desperately needed help, only to be made unwelcome by the very professionals we trust to provide that help.
+I always strive to meet my clients with openness, respect, and compassion.
+I believe that therapy should provide a safer space for us to work together to identify your strengths and opportunities for growth, explore your values, gain insight into your struggles, and learn new skills for healing, transformation, and liberation.

 For ten years prior to becoming a therapist, I was a resource advocate and case manager, mainly working with LGBTQ young people experiencing homelessness, sex workers, and people living with HIV.
 I have a Master’s Degree in Clinical Mental Health Counseling from Adler University.
 I work with individuals who are experiencing depression, anxiety, chronic pain, and borderline personality disorder.
 I’m also passionate about helping people navigate gender identity, activist burnout, consensual nonmonogamy and polyamory, as well as people healing from abuse, complex trauma, or overwhelming emotions.